loraxgirl/liri-bot/README.md

 **Language Interpretation and Recognition Interface**

 ## Assignment Details
-UCLA Full-stack Web Development Bootcamp - Week 09 Homework - Tasked with the problem of creating a LIRI-Bot.
+**UCLA Full-stack Web Development Bootcamp - Week 09 Homework**<br>
+Create a LIRI-Bot.
 Similar to Apple's SIRI, Speech Interpretation and Recognition Interface.
 LIRI take commands via the command line, rather than using voice recognition to interpret the data.
+Use 3 APIs and multiple Node modules to pull artist, song and movie date using 4 defined commands, hide API keys, and create a detailed ReadMe file.

 **LIRI will search Spotify for songs, Bands in Town for concerts, and OMDB for movies.**